- Common Name

 - Fledging Duration

-- 4 months; then remain with parents for up to a year
+- The chicks fledge at 4 months and will remain with their parents for up to a year.

 - Sexual Maturity